The Support Team

 Action:

-Noah Peters starts working on two memos around temporary authorities for Schedule C and another on probationary employees and admininstrative leave.
+Noah Peters starts drafting two memos for OPM.
+One concerns temporary authorities for Schedule C and the other is on how to handle both probationary employees and admininstrative leave.
 These are to be issued on January 20th.

 |